 The paladin rounded on the leader and attempted to smite him, but at the last second he parried with his heavier blade.
 The man tilted his head in acknowledgement of Besilana’s skill.
 The remaining footman, not wanting to get nearer the floating sword, stood his ground and took advantage of the half-elf’s distraction to strike her leg.
 Taliesin advanced on the man, but couldn’t seem to sink his teeth into enemy flesh.

-The guard attempts to kill the wolf that’s all up in his business, but Taliesin side-stepped him and tore into his leg, severing the femoral artery.
+The guard attempted to kill the wolf that was all up in his business, but Taliesin side-stepped him and tore into his leg, severing the femoral artery.
 The mortally wounded man sank to the stone with a whimper.

 The knight spared a glance for the druid-wolf moving to flank position then struck Besilana another cut across her torso.
 Feeling confident that one more blow would fell this worthy opponent, he pressed the attack!
 In desperation, she got her shield between herself and the killing stroke.

 “Sorry to interrupt but…” said Felicity as she came up behind Besilana and prayed for healing.
 With more composure than she usually had at this late point in a battle, the paladin attempted to dispatch the knight, but again he parried her swing masterfully.
 Taliesin pulled the man from his feet, but he sprang back up.
 Still, the effort cost him speed and his next blows failed to land.
 Weary and bleeding, he was losing steam.